-Editor.js is a block-styled editor for rich media stories.
-It outputs clean data in JSON instead of heavy HTML-markup.
+Editor.js is a block-style editor for rich media stories.
+It outputs clean data in JSON instead of heavy HTML markup.
 And more important thing is that Editor.js is designed to be API extendable and pluggable.

 So there are a few key features:

 In other editors, the workspace is provided by single